-To help understand the true price of flying business, we’ve broken down how much it actually costs to own a private jet after the initial purchase cost.
+To help understand the true price of flying private, we’ve broken down how much it actually costs to own a private jet after the initial purchase cost.

 How much does it cost to buy a private jet?